Hezekiah: Death of Sennacherib

+Later illness

-According to the Talmud, the disease came about because of a dispute between him and Isaiah over who should pay whom a visit and over Hezekiah's refusal to marry and have children, although in the end he married Isaiah's daughter.
+Later in his life, the Bible recounts that Hezekiah fell ill.
+According to the Talmud, this illness arose from a disagreement between him and Isaiah over who should visit whom, as well as Hezekiah's initial reluctance to marry and have children.
+Ultimately, Hezekiah did marry Isaiah's daughter.
 Some Talmudists also considered that it might have come about as a way for Hezekiah to purge his sins or due to his arrogance in assuming his righteousness.

 Extra-biblical records

 Extra-biblical sources specify Hezekiah by name, along with his reign and influence.
 "Historiographically, his reign is noteworthy for the convergence of a variety of biblical sources and diverse extrabiblical evidence often bearing on the same events.
 Significant data concerning Hezekiah appear in the Deuteronomistic History, the Chronicler, Isaiah, Assyrian annals and reliefs, Israelite epigraphy, and, increasingly, stratigraphy".
-Archaeologist Amihai Mazar calls the tensions between Assyria and Judah "one of the best-documented events of the Iron Age" (172).
-Hezekiah's story is one of the best to cross-reference with the rest of the Mid Eastern world's historical documents.
+Archaeologist Amihai Mazar calls the tensions between Assyria and Judah "one of the best-documented events of the Iron Age".
+Hezekiah's story is one of the best to cross-reference with the rest of the Near Eastern world's historical documents.